ajcrabill/esb-com/board-member-newsletter/index.md

       <ul class="features">
         <li>Free access to a 1-on-1 virtual coaching session</li>
         <li>Discounted rates for additional 1-on-1 virtual coaching sessions</li>
-        <li>Highest priority for submission of questions to appear in the weekly newsletter</li>
+        <li>Highest priority for submission of questions to appear in the newsletter</li>
         <li>Highest priority for submission of school board meetings to be spotlighted</li>
         <li>Highest priority for submission of school board members to be spotlighted</li>
         <li>Signed copy of, "Great On Their Behalf: Why School Boards Fail, How Yours Can Become Effective"</li>